Big1533/sdl_android_guides/docs/Creating a Cloud App Store/index.md

 The cloud app icon will automatically be downloaded by the cloud app from the url provided by the policy table and sent to Core.

 ### Using CloudAppVehicleID (Optional)
-The CloudAppVehicleID is an optional parameter used by cloud apps to identify a head unit.
-This value could be used by a cloud app to identify an incoming connection from core.
+The `CloudAppVehicleID` is an optional parameter used by cloud apps to identify a head unit.
 The content of `CloudAppVehicleID` is up to the OEM's implementation.
 Possible values could be the VIN or a hashed VIN.
-Also OEM's may choose to reset this value on a master reset of the head unit in case the vehicle changes owners.
-`CloudAppVehicleID` can be retrieved as part of the `GetVehicleData` RPC.
-To find out more about how to retrieve `CloudAppVehicleID`, check out the  [Getting Vehicle Data](Getting Vehicle Data)
+`CloudAppVehicleID` value can be retrieved as part of the `GetVehicleData` RPC.
+To find out more about how to retrieve `CloudAppVehicleID`, check out the  [Getting Vehicle Data](Getting Vehicle Data) section.

 ### Getting the Authentication Token
 A cloud app can retrieve its `authToken` from local policy table after starting the RPC service.
 The `authToken` can be used later by the app to authenticate websocket connection on app activation: